powers-workshop/powers-workshop.github.io/README.md

-# About the Workshop
+# Workshop Program (Sep 8th)

-14h30 - 16h00
+**14h30 - 16h00**

-Dispositions and Roles of Generically Dependent Entities Toward a Unified Framework for Realizable Entities: Dispositions, Plans, and Beyond
+* Dispositions and Roles of Generically Dependent Entities

+* Toward a Unified Framework for Realizable Entities: Dispositions, Plans, and Beyond

-16h30 - 18h00
+**16h30 - 18h00**

-Challenged by vulnerabilities: a focus on climate change and disaster risk conceptualisations, semantics, and debates Triggers and Bases: Extending BFO to Represent the Pahl–Beitz Framework for Working Principles
+* Challenged by vulnerabilities: a focus on climate change and disaster risk conceptualisations, semantics, and debates

+* Triggers and Bases: Extending BFO to Represent the Pahl–Beitz Framework for Working Principles

 ## About the Workshop